Jacobian Scopes: token-level causal attributions in LLMs: Methodology

-Fortunately, in practice we find that one often only needs to analyze the norm of $\bm{v}^\intercal \bm{J}_t$, where \(\bm{v} \in \mathcal{H}\) captures a property of interest in the predictive distribution, such as confidence (effective inverse temperature) or logit of a specific word.
+Forming the full Jacobian \(\bm{J}_t\) requires \(d_{\mathrm{model}}\) backward passes, which can be expensive for modern LLMs.
+Fortunately, in practice we find it sufficient to compute the vector-Jacobian product, $\bm{v}^\intercal \bm{J}_t$, where \(\bm{v} \in \mathcal{H}\) captures a property of interest in the predictive distribution, such as confidence (effective inverse temperature) or the embedding of a target token.

 Geometrically, $\lVert \bm{v}^\intercal \bm{J}_t \rVert_2$ measures the largest displacement along the direction $\bm{v}$, that could be induced by an $\varepsilon$-norm perturbation to \(\bm{x}_t\) (proven in Appendix \ref{app:epsilon_perturbation}).
 We thus define the \emph{influence} of token \(\bm{x}_t\) on the leading output \(\bm{y}\) as